naev/naev/Readme.md

 meson compile naev-update-po  # necessary outside the main line, where Weblate handles it
 ```

-This wil allow you to edit the translation files in `po/` manually to modify
+This will allow you to edit the translation files in `po/` manually to modify
 translations.

 ## CRASHES & PROBLEMS